Study Abroad

 This program immerses students in the language, culture and history of the Yucatán Peninsula.
 In collaboration with Marista University and the Yucatán Institute for Language and Culture, students may enroll in courses ranging from introductory Spanish to advanced literature courses.
 Students will attend classes at Casa Millsaps and practice their conversation skills with Marista University students.
 Culture classes and weekend excursions to local archaeological sites, historical places and other sites of cultural and historical interest are also part of the curriculum.

-Europe: Culture, Power, Politics
+Great Britain: Culture, Power, and Politics

-HIST 4750
+HIST 4750/ARTH 4750/GOVT 4750

 Dr. Amy Forbes